OutSystems/docs-odc/src/eap/configuration-management/external-idps/intro.md

 1. If your provider uses different attribute names, then in the **Claim Mapping** section overwrite the prefilled **Name** and **Email** fields.
 Otherwise, skip this step.
 For more guidance, see your provider's support documentation.

-1. Click **Save configuration**.
-ODC tests the configuration and, on success, adds the provider to the list of available providers.
-If the test fails, a notification with the error displays.
+1. Click **Save**.
+ODC adds the provider to the list of available providers.
+If this fails, a notification with the error displays.

 ### Social provider with accelerator

 1. Enter a name for the new provider in the **Provider name** field.
 This can be any name less than 255 characters and can't include special characters.

-1. Enter the credentials for the provider in the **Client ID** and **Client secret** fields.
+1. Fill in the configuration fields with the [information required from your provider](#social-accelerators).

     <div class="info" markdown="1">